 Whilst not FCAs, Nancy Dolan is a qualified lawyer and former partner of (then named) Mallesons Stephen Jaques and John Trowbridge is an experienced actuary with significant experience in developing professional standards and codes of conduct.

-The full charter of PCOC can be found at Appendix 9E of the Governance Manual at https://www.charteredaccountantsanz.com/about-us/governance/annual-reports.
+The full charter of PCOC can be found at Appendix 9E of the Governance Manual here.

-The PARC is a standing committee of the Board and is comprised of at least 3 members.
-During the reporting period, the members of PARC were:
+The PARC is a standing committee of the Board and is comprised of at least three members.
+During the reporting period, the members of ARC were:

-Rob McDonald and Cheryl Hayman are both considered independent directors within the meaning of Box 2.3 of the ASX Principles.
+Rob McDonald, Cheryl Hayman and Sarah Petersen are all considered independent directors within the meaning of Box 2.3 of the ASX Principles.

 In accordance with Chartered Accountant ANZ’s By-laws, the remuneration of the directors, President and Vice Presidents is: